Deploying Active Directory Federation Services in Azure

 6.5.
 Update DNS with ILB

-Go to your DNS server and create a CNAME for the ILB.
-The CNAME should be for the federation service with the IP address pointing to the IP address of the ILB.
-For example if the ILB DIP address is 10.3.0.8, and the federation service installed is fs.contoso.com, then create a CNAME for fs.contoso.com pointing to 10.3.0.8.
-This will ensure that all communication regarding fs.contoso.com end up at the ILB and are appropriately routed.
+Using your internal DNS server, create an A record for the ILB.
+The A record should be for the federation service with the IP address pointing to the IP address of the ILB.
+For example, if the ILB IP address is 10.3.0.8 and the federation service installed is fs.contoso.com, then create an A record for fs.contoso.com pointing to 10.3.0.8.
+This will ensure that all data trasmitted to fs.contoso.com end up at the ILB and are appropriately routed.

 7. Configuring the Web Application Proxy server